locbgiang/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express allows routing and middleware

 - [ ] Describe Middleware?

+    Middleware are functions that act as gatekeepers for every request to the server

 - [ ] Describe a Resource?

+    Json data

 - [ ] What can the API return to help clients know if a request was successful?

+    status(200)

 - [ ] How can we partition our application into sub-applications?

+    by using routers and let them handle different applications

 ## Minimum Viable Product